codefellows/setup-guide/system-setup/windows/1-environment.md

 - `sudo apt-get install zsh`

-After installing, run: `zsh`
+After installing, run the command:

+- `zsh`

 Zsh will ask you to choose some configuration.
 We will do this later by installing `oh-my-zsh`.
-Chose option 0 to create the config file (prevent this message from showing again).
+Chose option 0 now to create the config file (prevent this message from showing again).

 Now, let's move on to getting our development applications installed.